 The front end of the seismic channel was connected to seismic detectors, and the analog signal given by the detectors were passed through a passive low-pass filter to remove interference.
-Afterwards, the cleaned signal was amplified by an ADI AD8253 programmable gain instrumentation amplifier.
-The AD8253 had four levels of gain (0/20/40/60 dB), where it was possible to adjust the gain according to the amplitude of the acquired signals, and the sampling data were enabled with high levels of precision.
-Given that the ADS1278 ADC input signals are required to balance differential signals, a fully differential THS4521 amplifier was inserted between the programmable amplifier and the ADC, as shown in Figure 3.
+Afterwards, the cleaned signal was amplified by an ADI AD8253-programmable gain instrumentation amplifier.
+The AD8253 had four levels of gain (0, 20, 40, and 60 dB), in which it was possible to adjust the gain according to the amplitude of the acquired signals, and the sampling data were enabled with high levels of precision.
+Given that the ADS1278 ADC input signals are required to balance differential signals, a fully differential THS4521 amplifier was inserted between the programmable amplifier and the ADC.
 The THS4521 amplifier converted the single-ended output of the programmable amplifier into a differential signal and was powered by a +5 V line.
 The +2.5 V common mode voltage was supplied by a high-precision REF5025 voltage reference.
-Then, the analog signals were converted into digital signals by a 24-bit high-precision ADS1278 ADC.
+Then, the analog signals were converted into digital signals by a 24 bit high-precision ADS1278 ADC.
 The digital signals were then filtered by the FIR filter IP core in the FPGA to further improve the SNR of these signals.